 Reviewers of this UPPS include the following:

 Position Date Director, Office of Media Relations February 1 E4Y Assistant Vice President for University Advancement Communications February 1 E4Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Director of University News Service; senior reviewer of this UPPS
+Director, Office of Media Relations; senior reviewer of this UPPS

 Vice President for University Advancement